natalieivy/session-6/readme.md

 ### Add routing

-`$ npm install angular-route@1.6.2 --save-dev`

-Add it to our bundle:
+Add routing to our bundle:

 ```js
 import angular from 'angular'